Near-linear constructions of exact unitary 2-designs: implementation based on self-dual basis for

-Finally, we turn to the circuit implementation for this converision, and the implementation for the field multiplication.
-The following theorem establishes the efficient representation conversion between $\mathcal{T}$ and $\mathcal{S'}$. \begin{theorem} Right multiplying $L_{n+1}$ ($L^{-1}_{n+1}$ respectively) by the vector representation of an element in $\mathrm{GF}(2^n)$ with respect to the spanning set $\mathcal{T}$ ($\tilde{\mathcal{S'}}$ respectively) can be done using $O(n\log n)$ operations (additions and multiplications) in $\mathrm{GF}(2)$. \end{theorem} The proof of the above theorem is shown in \cite{von2007}, from which a representation conversion circuit can be built with $O(n\log n)$ CNOT gates.
-The intuition is that $L_{n+1}$ and $L^{-1}_{n+1}$ can be decomposed as a product of $O(\log n)$ matrices, each with $O(n)$ 1's.
+Finally, we will find a unitary $\mathscr{L}_k$ that induces $L_k$.
+(More precisely, we are inducing the matrix with identical diagonal blocks that is the $(k{-}1)\times(k{-}1)$ submatrix of $L_k$ with the first row and column omitted.)
+The unitary $\mathscr{L}_n$ also induces a conversion from $\mathcal{S'}$ to $\mathcal{T}$.
+In \cite{von2007}, the following theorem is proved. \begin{theorem}[\cite{von2007}] Right multiplying $L_{n+1}$ ($L^{-1}_{n+1}$ respectively) by the vector representation ($a'$) of an element $a \in \mathrm{GF}(2^n)$ described above can be done using $O(n\log n)$ operations (additions and multiplications) in $\mathrm{GF}(2)$. \end{theorem} From this theorem, an efficient (classical) circuit for $L_{n+1}$ can be built with $O(n\log n)$ CNOT gates.
+The intuition is that $L_{n+1}$ can be decomposed as a product of $O(\log n)$ matrices, each with $O(n)$ 1's.
 Since the linear transformation can be done with $\mathrm{GF}(2)$ additions and multiplications, it can be implemented with CNOT gates.
+A circuit for $L^{-1}_{n+1}$ can be obtained by running the circuit for $L_{n+1}$ backwards.

 Here we prove Theorem \ref{thm4132} with a different approach -- a recursive construction that also requires $O(n\log n)$ CNOT gates.
 First consider $L_k$ as defined in Eq.~\eqref{lmatrix} where $k = 2^t$ is a power of $2$.
 Taking $k=8$ as an example,